carlfranklin/MsalSocialAuthInMaui/README.md

 #### Copy your Domain to config

-Finally, go to `Branding & properties`, and get the `Publisher domain`, in our case `msalauthinmauitdns.onmicrosoft.com`, and update the `Domain` setting in the *appsettings.json* file of the `SecureWebApi` project.
+Finally, go to `Branding & properties`, and get the `Publisher domain`, in our case `msalauthinmauitdns.onmicrosoft.com` (convert to lowercase), and update the `Domain` setting in the *appsettings.json* file of the `SecureWebApi` project.

 ![image-20220831125307115](images/image-20220831125307115.png)